Our grants

-The Alaska Center for Excellence in Journalism is opening two grant application opportunities September 1, 2024, closing October 15, 2024.
+The Alaska Center for Excellence in Journalism is opening one grant application opportunity August 1, 2025, closing October 15, 2025.

 The Alaska Impact Reporting Initiative is looking for stories that increase public understanding of complex, underreported issues in Alaska.
 The total funding pool and maximum grant award are both $40,000, but the grant selection committee may choose to award more than one grant at lower amounts.